3lswear/dotfiles/README.md

 # dotfiles
-My fully original dotfiles for ligtning-fast workflow
+My fully original dotfiles for the smoothest workflow and lightning fast productivity